Mosquitoes and Dogs: Symptoms, Prevention, and Treatment

 Watch out for the many dangers of mosquitoes and dogs.
 If you see signs of mosquito bites on your dog, treat them and take the steps above to keep your dog safe.

 Are you noticing too many bugs around your home?

-At Garfield Pest Control, we understand that bugs are an annoyance and we’re here to help.
+At Garfield Pest Control, we understand that bugs are an annoyance and are here to help.
 Contact our pest control experts today for a FREE inspection and estimate in Central and Southern New Hampshire.